Climate change: Environmental effects

 The environmental effects of climate change are broad and far-reaching, affecting oceans, ice, and weather.
 Changes may occur gradually or rapidly.
 Evidence for these effects comes from studying climate change in the past, from modelling, and from modern observations.
 Since the 1950s, droughts and heat waves have appeared simultaneously with increasing frequency.
 Extremely wet or dry events within the monsoon period have increased in India and East Asia.
+Monsoonal precipitation over the Northern Hemisphere has increased since 1980.
 The rainfall rate and intensity of hurricanes and typhoons is likely increasing, and the geographic range likely expanding poleward in response to climate warming.
-Frequency of tropical cyclones has not increased as a result of climate change.
+The frequency of tropical cyclones has not increased as a result of climate change.

-Global sea level is rising as a consequence of glacial melt, melt of the ice sheets in Greenland and Antarctica, and thermal expansion.
-Between 1993 and 2020, the rise increased over time, averaging 3.3 ± 0.3 mm per year.
-Over the 21st century, the IPCC projects that in a very high emissions scenario the sea level could rise by 61–110 cm.
-Increased ocean warmth is undermining and threatening to unplug Antarctic glacier outlets, risking a large melt of the ice sheet and the possibility of a 2-meter sea level rise by 2100 under high emissions.
+Global sea level is rising as a consequence of thermal expansion and the melting of glaciers and ice sheets.
+Sea level rise has increased over time, reaching 4.8 cm per decade between 2014 and 2023.
+Over the 21st century, the IPCC projects 32–62 cm of sea level rise under a low emission scenario, 44–76 cm under an intermediate one and 65–101 cm under a very high emission scenario.
+Marine ice sheet instability processes in Antarctica may add substantially to these values, including the possibility of a 2-meter sea level rise by 2100 under high emissions.